Whonix review — Tor-based operating system in two VMs

 Qubes OS integration

 For the highest security level, Whonix is combined with Qubes OS: an operating system that runs everything in isolated VMs.
 Whonix is available as a Qubes template.
-This is the platform of choice for Edward Snowden and other high-risk users.
+This is a common combination among higher-risk users.

 Qubes + Whonix does require powerful hardware (8+ GB RAM recommended) and a significant learning curve.